bhaworth/sp3_rm_v2/README.md

 - `lb_nsg.tf` creates the Network Security Group for the Load Balancer
 - `hn_nsg.tf` creates the Network Security Group for the Head Node
 - `datasources.tf` is used for specific functions and data sources within Terraform
 - `iam.tf` creates a dynamic group and policy to allow OCI CLI operations from the Head Node.
-Also creates a new compartment to house all the stack resources with name deployment_<deployment_id>
+Optionally (default = true) creates a new compartment to house all the stack resources with name deployment_<deployment_id>

 ## Cloud Init Files